transprime-research/piper/README.md

     ->up();
 ```

-Also accepts a class with an accessible method name:
+Also accepts a class with an accessible method name.
 Say we have this class:

 ```php
 class StrManipulator